Prequal letters are worthless UNLESS they contain the following info and are backed up by evidence.

 Or if they do; they run the risk that they and their preferred lender become the next target of a CFPB compliance audit!

-When examining the DU, focus on the status (click here for an example) and view the top line for the status of the approval.
+When examining the DU, focus on the status and view the top line for the approval’s status.

-Once a borrower’s information is “analyzed” thru a computerized underwriting program, the results come back as one of the following:
+Once a borrower’s information is “analyzed” through a computerized underwriting program, the results come back as one of the following:

 a) Accepted/Eligible